epage/cargo-script-mvs/0000-cargo-script.md

 **Configuration 4: Exitence Check**

-`cargo-eval` can check if the lockfile exists in the agreed-to location and use it / update it and otherwise we fallback to a no-visible-lockfile solution.
+`cargo` can check if the lockfile exists in the agreed-to location and use it / update it and otherwise we fallback to a no-visible-lockfile solution.
 To initially opt-in, a user could place an empty lockfile in that location